treyg/synology-photos-memories/README.md

 ### DSM 7.2+

 > **Important**
-> If you have not setted up quickconnect, you should (as admin) go in Control Panel -> Login Portal -> Applications and set the `photo` alias related to Synology Photos app.
+> If you have not set up quickconnect, you should (as admin) go in Control Panel -> Login Portal -> Applications and set the `photo` alias related to Synology Photos app.

 To install with Docker using the new container manager app, use the following steps: